ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-ha-deployment.md

 4. Accept the license agreement.
 5. Select **Deploy**.
 The deployment starts and you are directed to the {{site.data.keyword.bpshort}} page that displays the script log files for you to monitor the deployment progress.

+## Support
+{: #automate-sap-ase-sybase-ha-sz-delpoyment-support}

+There are no warranties of any kind, and there is no service or technical support available for these materials from {{site.data.keyword.IBM}}.
+As a recommended practice, review carefully any materials that you download from this site before using them on a live system.

+Though the materials provided herein are not supported by the {{site.data.keyword.IBM}} Service organization, your comments are welcomed by the developers, who reserve the right to revise, readapt or remove the materials at any time.
+To report a problem, or provide suggestions or comments, open a GitHub issue.

 ## Next steps
 {: #automate-sap-ase-sybase-ha-sz-delpoyment-next}